cattleomart/medtracker_v1_thymeleaf/README.md

 After starting the application, in a browser go to localhost:3100.\
 A homepage with login and registration links will be presented.

-Unauthorized users can register and account.
+Unauthorized users can register an account.
 New accounts have the Basic/Patient role by default.

 Several types of user exist in the system.
 - Basic/Patient
-  - Users can:
   - (unimplemented) Request registration with one or more practitioners
   - Bulk upload data from Excel files
   - View their prescriptions
   - Request a role upgrade to "Practitioner"
     - this request must be reviewed and approved by a user with the "Admin" role
   - View visualizations of their uploaded data, "Data Upload" page
 - Practitioner
   - View a list of all "Patient" users
     - (unimplemented) filter by patients registered with the practitioner